 Height adjustment 1.
-To raise:
+Upward:

-Pull the handle up repeatedly, continuing until the seat reaches the desired height 2.
-To lower:
+pull the handle repeatedly, continuing until the seat reaches the desired height 2.
+Downward:

-Push the handle repeatedly, continuing until the seat reaches the desired height. ...
+push the handle repeatedly, continuing until the seat reaches the desired height.

-INDEX

 SEAT ADJUSTMENT

 HEAD RESTRAINTS

-Lumbar support

-You can adjust the contour of the backrest for additional support in the curvature of your spine's lumbar region.
+Lumbar support You can adjust the contour of the backrest for additional support in the curvature of your spine's lumbar region.
 The upper hips and spinal column receive supplementary support to help you maintain a relaxed, upright posture.

 Turn the wheel.